tessalt/coffeescriptbook/book.md

       scale: 1
 ```

-To add a bit more life to this animation, we're going to make it look a bit bouncy.
+To add a bit more life to this animation, we're going to make it look bouncy.
 To achieve a bounce effect on our animation, we can use one of the custom curve functions Framer comes with.
 The `spring()` function takes 4 arguments: tension, friction, velocity, and tolerance.
-Explaining all these properties is beyond the scope of this book, but we'll use a simple bounce using the settings `200,15,0`.
+Explaining all these properties is beyond the scope of this book, but we'll use a simple bounce using the settings `200, 15, 0`.

 ```
 file.popup.on Events.AnimationEnd, ->